Playful-Cloud/Marketing_Campaign_Analysis_and_Optimization/README.md

 - Identify top-performing campaigns by **CTR**, **CR**, and **cost-effectiveness**
 - Rank campaigns using custom KPIs (e.g., **CR/Cost** or **CR × CTR**)
 - Understand discrepancies between engagement (CTR) and actual conversions (CR)
-- Build a regression-based forecasting model to estimate ROI trends.
+- Build and evaluate a machine learning regression model to forecast ROI and conversion performance.
+- Compute and interpret Linear Regression coefficients and Mean Absolute Error (MAE) for model accuracy.
 - Develop automated scripts for recurring analysis and reporting.
 - Generate **actionable insights and recommendations**